sbgh/dsStack/README.md

 In the upper right corner of the dsStack web application there is a settings button.
 Click this button to open settings.
 In settings there are a set of fields that are required for regular operations;

-Your Name - Enter your name or a test string that will uniquely identify you in the logs.
+Your Name - Enter your name or a text string that will uniquely identify you in the logs.

 Login Name - The SSH user name (Eg ubuntu) to log into your target server.